-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE STATUS / CHANGE (Mokolo) - or Crocodile Rivers?
-3. Does the ToR include studies to determine the effect of global warming on the area and to what degree it impacts on water delivery to the environment, other power stations and other users in the area?
-4. How will agriculture and the environment's water be affected in the study area through: a) Pollution of water sources and the increase in pollution due to a reduced dilution factor caused by abstraction; and b) Air pollution and acid rain as a result of the power station/s.
-JUNCE a) Query pertains to MCWAP Phase 2 - not covered in Phase 1 EIA; and b) Not part of the ToR of this study.
+No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE STATUS / CHANGE affected in the study area through: a) Pollution of water sources and the increase in pollution due to a reduced dilution factor caused by abstraction; and b) Air pollution and acid rain as a result of the power station/s.
 2.4.16 Anglo Coal requested to be kept informed, as they have future development interests regarding coal and coal bed methane rights in the Lephalale area.
-I. Hall (Anglo Coal) Correspondence received during broader PIP and PPP (29 May 2009) I&AP Registered - 2.4.17 An application for a township development was made on portion 3 of Farm Hanglip 508 LQ.
+I. Hall (Anglo Coal) Correspondence received during broader PIP and PPP (29 May 2009) I&AP Registered 2.4.17 An application for a township development was made on portion 3 of Farm Hanglip 508 LQ.
 Will this area be affected by the pipeline route?
 W. Jacobsz (Winterbach & Associates Town & Regional Planners) Correspondence received during broader PIP and PPP Farm Hanglip 508 LQ will be directly affected by the pipeline route.